Field of Specialization: Social Work Practice with Communities

 The School of Social Work is committed to critical approaches to social work and offers programs at the Bachelor, Masters and PhD level with outstanding research expertise in social work education, social welfare policy, Indigenous knowledges, immigration and refugee issues, trauma, care work and clinical practice.
 See https://carleton.ca/socialwork/.

 This position requires a candidate with an MSW degree and a completed PhD in social work or a related field by the time of appointment or shortly thereafter.
-The successful candidate will have extensive knowledge of approaches to community practice and a commitment to critical social work frameworks.
+The successful candidate will have extensive knowledge of theories, approaches and skills relevant to community practice and a commitment to critical social work frameworks.

 Lived experience in racialized and Black communities is an asset.

 Candidates must demonstrate an emerging record of excellence in research as evidenced by an ability to attract external funding and high-quality field-relevant peer reviewed publications or forthcoming publications.
-The candidate must demonstrate excellence in teaching, have solid practice experience in racialized and Black communities, and be supported by strong letters of reference.
-We seek candidates whose research and teaching interests complement and strengthen our existing expertise in community- based participatory research, cultural safety/humility and critical approaches to social work practice, including Indigenous, critical disability and anti-racist approaches.
+The candidate must demonstrate excellence in teaching, have solid practice experience in and with racialized and Black communities, and be supported by strong letters of reference.
+We seek candidates whose research and teaching interests complement and strengthen our existing expertise in, critical approaches to social work practice, including Indigenous, critical disability and anti-racist approaches.

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.